rackspace/php-opencloud/docs/userguide/ObjectStore/USERGUIDE.md

 ## Containers
 A **container** defines a namespace for **objects**.
 An object with the same name in two different containers represents two different objects.

+For example, you may create a container called `blog_images` to hold all the image files for your blog.

+A container may contain zero or more objects in it.

 ### Create Container
 ```php
 $container = $objectStoreService->createContainer('blog_images');